 Uptown Brick

-In 2016, a fingerprint of control, exercised as a goodwill act by the town’s legal department, was uncovered.
-The corporation was, by its own origination Articles, limited to “television programs of educational value.”
+In 2016, a fingerprint of control was uncovered.
+The appearance of goodwill by the town’s legal department limited WPAA’s purpose.
+The WPAA corporation was, by its origination Articles, limited to “television programs of educational value” not the reasonable needs of the people per state regulations.
 As a result, the governance team adopted a resolution “Restating and aligning corporate documents which concluded, THEREFORE, BE IT FURTHER RESOLVED that Wallingford Public Access Association, Inc. do business as WPAA-TV and Community Media Center.
 Subsequently, Amended and Restated Articles of Incorporation were filed with the State of CT that aligned with the universal principles of community media.
 Concurrently, the organization ceased being a member organization.

 In 1995, the state took a largely unprecedented action by extending legislation from 1980 to officially establish public, education, and government television (P.E.G.) in every Connecticut community.
 Public Act 95-150 extended the regulatory oversight of Community Antenna TV (CATV) by the Dept. of Public Utilities Control (DPUC), later known as Public Utilities Regulatory Authority (PURA), to include funding and deployment of P.E.G.
 This Act is codified in CT General Statutes 16‐333.
-Since much of the state had already begun experimenting with the concept of local programming, a diverse array of community management models existed based on P.E.G. operating rules established in DPUC Docket # 82-1116.
-Subscriber fees were established as the primary source of P.E.G. funding regardless of the mode of P.E.G. delivery.
+Since much of the state had already begun experimenting with local programming several community-management models existed.
+The town-specific model, in place across the U.S., was limited to the Hartford and Branford area.
+In much of CT, the companies managed service.
+The operational consistency across the models tracked with P.E.G. operating rules established in DPUC Docket # 82-11‐16.
+Subscriber fees versus per-pole use fees became the primary source of P.E.G. funding regardless of the mode of P.E.G. delivery.
+This change supported cable companies in several ways; most importantly, they no longer paid for their access to the polls, only their cable TV customers did.
+As Fortune 100 & 500 companies used the same poles for different services, transitioning from cable TV to connectivity companies, funding for community media at its peak in 1992-93 began a steady decline.

 In 1996, the formal conditions of separation of Wallingford’s P.E.G. channels were finalized based on a strong interest in distancing the municipality from liabilities inherent in managing Free Speech.
 The nonprofit WPAA became the sole recipient of subscriber fees disbursed to Wallingford as the designated Community Access Provider (CAP).
 In 2008, WPAA’s CAP status was reaffirmed in a contentious regulatory proceeding (DPUC/CATV Docket #08‐04‐09).

-In 2002, franchise negotiations with AT& T, later transferred to Comcast of Connecticut, LLC Branford Docket #99‐10-05, yielded a 100% net increase of funding to locally operated access organizations in each of the seven towns within the Branford Service Area.
+In 2002, franchise negotiations with AT&T, later transferred to Comcast of Connecticut, LLC Branford Docket #99‐10-05, yielded a 100% net increase of funding to locally operated access organizations in each of the seven towns within the Branford Service Area.
 Concurrently, the cable company eliminated its direct management of the regional channel, TV 21, and community producer training obligations.
-The intra-town cable funds allocation, equitable distribution of 60% of franchise area income with the remainder based on population, was retained without full advisory council consensus.
-Unlike the Hartford franchise, which operates with a town-model, the communities in the Branford area are more diverse in size.
-Wallingford and East Haven favored a mixed-model, merging smaller town operations, that had proven to struggle during the cable advisory grant oversite era.
-This arrangement, known as the 60/40 rule, reduced direct per-subscriber funding to Wallingford by approximately 20%.
-Wallingford CACSCC Advisors and the WPAA Board committed to the 60/40 concession with the understanding that the allocation of funds would be reevaluated in the 2012 franchise renewal.
+The new cable company was approved for a 10-year franchise, to be reviewed for renewal in 2012.
+In 2002, Advisory Councils had significant responsibility in the review of cable franchises.
 As a result of the 2002 franchise renewal’s increase of direct funding to the towns, there came new expectations of local service within each community.
-By 2004, each town was to maintain regular hours of operation and operate as an Americans with Disabilities Act (ADA) accessible space.
+By 2004, each of the seven towns was to ‘maintain regular hours of operation’ and operate as an Americans with Disabilities Act (ADA) accessible space.

 Sustaining Community Access – Delivery Award